MidSpike/iris-utilities/README.md

 1) I decided that I.R.I.S.
 Utilities is a Discord Bot for the people; therefore, it's source-code should be viewable by the public!

 2) Open-source software is good for the end-user: bug fixes, security patches, and general improvements can be quickly generated!

+3) By making the code public, I hope to allow people to scrutinize my work to make I.R.I.S. better!

 ### Am I allowed to make a Discord Bot from I.R.I.S.
 Utilities source-code?
 Yes, you are allowed to create a Discord Bot from I.R.I.S.
 Utilities source-code. ([see restrictions below](#legal))